sailay1996/SpoolTrigger/README.md

 # SpoolTrigger
-Weaponizing for privileged file writes bugs with windows problem reporting
+Weaponizing for privileged file writes bugs with PrintNotify Service